Kourtney Kardashian Poses In Kylie Jenner’s Shower In New Photos

 “Always kills it,” commented a fourth person.

-As of press time, the photo set racked up more than 474,000 likes and more than 2,400 comments.
+As the time of this writing, the photo set racked up more than 474,000 likes and more than 2,400 comments.

 In between photos of her three children, Kourtney also finds time to post fashion-forward photos of herself on her Instagram account.
 She recently shared a selfie in a floral two-piece that showcased her ample assets.